Flag of England: Origins

 Saint George's Day was considered a "double major feast" from 1415, but George was still eclipsed by his "rivals" Saints Edward and Edmund.

 John Cabot, commissioned by Henry VII to sail "under our banners, flags and ensigns", may have taken a Saint George's banner to Newfoundland in 1497.

 That Saint George is the primary patron saint of England is among several lasting changes of height of the English Protestant Reformation, via the content which the teenage king and his Protestant advisors issued to all churches and clerics.
 These rules were the revised prayer book of 1552.
 Just as with the Marian persecutions (four years of counter-revolution after his natural death) all defecting clerics faced likely deprivation which was the loss of their office and if more broadly heretical, burning at the stake.
 The book made clear all religious flags, including saints' banners except for Saint George were abolished.

 Further use of this cross as a maritime flag alongside royal banners, is found in 1545.

-Henry V, the history play by William Shakespeare, believed to have been written near 1599 includes the fictitious scene of the battle of Agincourt where the king's final rally is:
+Henry V, the history play by William Shakespeare, believed to have been written near 1599 includes the fictitious scene of the siege of Harfleur where the king's final rally is:

-Cry 'God for Harry!
-England, and Saint George!"
+Cry 'God for Harry, England, and Saint George!"

 [Exeunt.
 Alarum, and chambers go off.]

 thus promoting the notion that the cult or festivities specifically to the saint, or focus on the Order of the Garter put him significantly ahead of two other national saints – instead of depicting that they were approximately equal.
 The quote became rapidly well known in London, across social classes, and thus imagery entrenched that Saint George was "historically" the primary saint.

 In 1606, after the Union of the Crowns in 1603, it was combined with the Scottish St Andrew's Cross to form the Union Jack, which James VI & I ordered be flown from the main tops of ships from both England and Scotland.
 The "Red Crosse" continued to be flown from the fore-top by James' subjects in "South Britaine"—i.e., the Saint George cross was used with the new union flag on English vessels.